DataScientest-Studio/Template_MLOps_classification_e-commerce/README.md

 > `pip install -r requirements.txt`      <- It will install the required packages

-> `python src/data/import_raw_data.py`   <- It will import
+> `python src/data/import_raw_data.py`   <- It will import the tabular data on data/raw/

+> Upload the image data folder set directly on local from https://challengedata.ens.fr/participants/challenges/35/, you should save the folders image_train and image_test respecting the following structure
-the data on data/raw/
+├── data
+│   └── raw            <- The original, immutable data dump.
+|   |  ├── image_train
+|   |  ├── image_test

-> `python src/data/make_dataset.py data/raw data/preprocessed`      <- It will copy the raw dataset and paste it on data/processed/
+> `python src/data/make_dataset.py data/raw data/preprocessed`      <- It will copy the raw dataset and paste it on data/preprocessed/

-> `python src/main.py`                   <- It will train the models on the dataset and save them in models/
+> `python src/main.py`                   <- It will train the models on the dataset and save them in models.
+By default, the number of epochs = 1

-> `python src/predict.py`                <- It will use the trained models to make a prediction (of the prdtypecode) on the files that are in data/external/
+> `python src/predict.py`                <- It will use the trained models to make a prediction (of the prdtypecode) on the desired data, by default, it will predict on the train.
+You can pass the path to data and images as arguments if you want to change it
-                                        The predictions are saved in data/external/ as 'predictions.json'
+                                         The predictions are saved in data/preprocessed as 'predictions.json'

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>
-python make_dataset.py "../../data/raw" "../../data/processed"
+python make_dataset.py "../../data/raw" "../../data/preprocessed"